awesome-pro/neon-website/content/docs/guides/entity-migrations.md

 Host=hostname;Port=5432;Database=dbname;Username=username;Password=password;SSLMode=Require
 ```

-Construct the connection string in this format using the correct values for your Neon connection URI.
+Construct the connection string in this format using the correct values for your Unique connection URI.
 Keep it handy for later use.

 ## Setting up the Entity Framework project